ganeti/ganeti/man/harep.rst

 \--job-delay=*seconds*
   insert this much delay before the execution of repair jobs to allow the tool to continue processing instances.

+\--dry-run
+  only show which operations would be carried out, but do nothing, even on instances where tags grant the appropriate permissions.
+Note that harep keeps the state of repair operations in instance tags; therefore, only the operations of the next round of actions can be inspected.

 .. vim: set textwidth=72 :
 ..
 Local Variables: